 In South Sudan, Switzerland is represented through a Cooperation Office in Juba, Central Equatoria, under the jurisdiction of the Embassy of Switzerland in Addis Abeba (Ethiopia).
-It is in charge of Humanitarian Aid, Development Cooperation, and programmes sponsored by the Human Security Division of the Political Directorate.
-The SDC Office in Aweil, Northern Bahr El Ghazal, implements a water, sanitation and hygiene programme that will reach completion in March, 2017.
+It is in charge of Humanitarian Aid, Development Cooperation, and programmes sponsored by the Human Security Division (HSD) of the Federal Department of Foreign Affairs (FDFA).

 Increasing presence since 2005

-Switzerland looks back at many years of successful partnership with Sudan’s former region of Southern Sudan and, since 9 July 2011, with the Republic of South Sudan.
+Switzerland looks back at many years of partnership with former Southern Sudan and, since 9 July 2011, with the Republic of South Sudan.
 The Swiss engagement started with aid operations in the region in 1994.
-After the signing of the Comprehensive Peace Agreement (CPA) in 2005, Switzerland increased its presence and established an SDC Programme Office in Juba in 2006.
+After the signing of the Comprehensive Peace Agreement (CPA) in 2005, Switzerland increased its presence and established a Programme Office of the Swiss Agency for Development and Cooperation (SDC) in Juba in 2006.

 Swiss House in Juba

-The establishment of the Programme Office in 2006 was followed by an extensive rehabilitation of the compound between 2008 and 2010.
-This set the basis for Switzerland’s future engagement in the country, and gradually led to the expansion of the Programme Office into a Cooperation Office in 2011, also known as the Swiss House.
-Currently, 5 Swiss expatriates and 19 national employees are working at the Swiss House in Juba.
+The establishment of the Programme Office in 2006 was followed by an extensive rehabilitation of the compound, also known as the Swiss House, between 2008 and 2010.
+This set the basis for Switzerland’s future engagement in the country, and gradually led to the expansion of the Programme Office into a Cooperation Office in 2011.
+Currently, 5 Swiss expatriates and 18 national employees are working at the Swiss House in Juba.

-The two teams of the Cooperation Office in Juba and the Project Office in Aweil are working with a holistic Whole-of-Government approach, based on Switzerland’s Cooperation Strategy for South Sudan 2013 – 2016, focusing on food security and livelihoods, basic social services, as well as human security and protection.
+The team of the Cooperation Office in Juba is working with a holistic Whole-of-Government Approach, based on Switzerland’s Cooperation Strategy for South Sudan 2017 – 2020 that focuses on food security and livelihoods, protection of civilians and promotion of human rights, as well as peace- and nation-building.